Certified Irrigation Designer – Landscape

 - Evaluate site conditions and determine water availability and use requirements.

 - Select the most effective irrigation equipment, methods and materials for the application.

-- Develop efficient and cost-effective irrigation designs that meet the plant or crop’s watering requirements.
+- Develop efficient and cost-effective irrigation designs that meet the plant’s watering requirements.

 - Prepare comprehensive plans and specifications that include construction details, equipment or materials, as well as appropriate irrigation schedules.